 As women age, or after breastfeeding or weight loss, they can experience what is termed ‘sagging or droopy breasts’—which is medically referred to as ptosis.
 Younger women can also experience ptosis as a result of significant weight loss or due to heredity.
 A breast lift or mastopexy can improve the position and shape of the breasts without decreasing their size.
+Dr Vlad Milovic—our specialist plastic surgeon—has helped women across Melbourne and Canberra achieve the results they want with breast lift surgery.
+Every procedure is customised to suit the unique needs and goals of each individual to create beautifully rejuvenated breasts that enhance the figure and boost confidence.

 A breast lift procedure can improve the sagginess of breasts, as well as nipple repositioning, such as reducing areola size and raising the position of downward pointing nipples and areolas.
 However, breast lift surgery does not significantly change the size of your breasts or round out the upper part of your breast i.e. create upper pole fullness.